caterer-z-t/mega-tic-tac-toe/README.md

 Join us on this exciting journey as we pave the way for the future of Mega Tic Tac Toe.
 Let's transform a simple game of grids into a battleground of wits, strategy, and machine learning brilliance.
 Welcome to the Mega Tic Tac Toe Machine Learning Pipeline project.

+## Rules

+### How to Play Mega Tic Tac Toe

+Welcome to the comprehensive guide on how to play Mega Tic Tac Toe, an enhanced and more strategic variant of the classic Tic Tac Toe game.
+Unlike its predecessor, Mega Tic Tac Toe introduces a multi-layered board and strategic play that elevates the game to new heights of complexity and enjoyment.
+Below are the rules to get you started on this exciting journey.

+#### The Board:
+Imagine a standard Tic Tac Toe grid.
+Now, within each of those nine squares, insert another Tic Tac Toe grid.
+You now have a Mega Tic Tac Toe board, consisting of 9 mini-boards, each with 9 squares.

+#### Objective:
+The goal is to win three mini-boards in a row, just as you would in the classic game.
+However, winning a mini-board involves a deeper layer of strategy.

+#### Gameplay Rules:

+1. **First Move**: Begin by marking one of the small squares in any mini-board.
+This choice is entirely up to the first player.

+2. **Dictated Moves**: Here’s where it gets interesting.
+The square you choose within a mini-board dictates which mini-board your opponent must play in on their next move.
+For instance, if you mark the top right square in any mini-board, your opponent must then play in the top right mini-board on their subsequent turn.

+3. **Winning a Mini-Board**: To claim a mini-board, you need to align three of your marks (X or O) in a row, whether horizontally, vertically, or diagonally, within that mini-board.

+4. **Strategic Depth**: Players must strategize not just where to make a winning move in a mini-board, but also consider how their move will affect the opponent’s position in the overall game, potentially setting them up for a favorable or unfavorable position in the next move.

+#### Additional Rules:

+- **Claiming a Mini-Board**: If your opponent directs you to a mini-board that has already been won, you are free to choose any other mini-board for your next move.
+This rule adds a layer of strategy, as sending your opponent to an already won mini-board could be advantageous or disadvantageous depending on the situation.

+- **Tied Mini-Boards**: If a mini-board results in a tie (neither player wins it), it's recommended that the mini-board counts for neither player.
+Alternatively, players can decide before the game starts if a tied mini-board should count for both X and O for a more unconventional gameplay experience.

+Mega Tic Tac Toe is more than just a game; it’s a mental exercise in strategic planning, deductive reasoning, and conditional thinking.
+It transforms the simple act of playing Tic Tac Toe into a complex, engaging, and intellectually stimulating experience.
+So, next time you find the original game lacking in challenge, turn to Mega Tic Tac Toe for an enriching twist on a familiar pastime.

+Enjoy the game, and may the best strategist win!

 ## Installation

 To run the machine learning code, follow these steps: